Impact

 Risk and Exploitability

-The CVSS score of 5.7 indicates moderate severity.
-EPSS is not available, so current exploitation probability is unknown, and the vulnerability is not listed in the CISA KEV catalog.
-The attack scenario requires a Docker daemon restart that rebuilds existing sandbox networks from disk; packets to any external host.
+The CVSS score of 5.1 indicates moderate severity.
+EPSS is less than 1%, indicating a very low but nonzero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that the attack vector involves a Docker daemon restart that rebuilds existing sandbox networks from disk, allowing outbound ICMP traffic to any external host.
 Although not immediately exploitable without a restart, the limitation can be leveraged by a persistent attacker who can schedule or trigger a restart, making the vulnerability moderate but still concerning for environments that rely on strict ICMP block enforcement.

 OpenCVE Enrichment